TraGicCode/tragiccode-azure_key_vault/README.md

 ## How it's secure by default

-In order to prevent accidental leakage of your secrets throughout all of the locations puppet stores information the returned value of the `azure_key_vault::secret` function is a string wrapped in a Sensitive data type.
+In order to prevent accidental leakage of your secrets throughout all of the locations puppet stores information the returned value of the `azure_key_vault::secret` function & Hiera backend return a string wrapped in a Sensitive data type.
 Lets look at an example of what this means and why it's important.
 Below is an example of pulling a secret and trying to output the value in a notice function.

 ```puppet
 $secret = azure_key_vault::secret('production-vault', 'important-secret', {